Skip to content

 "If I was a better father, my son/daughter would do [fill in the blank]."

-Or, in my time as a founder and CEO, "If I was a better CEO, my [investor, co-founder, employee] wouldn't be [having this negative emotion, question, fear, etc.]
+Or, in my time as a founder and CEO, "If I was a better CEO, my investor, co-founder, or employee wouldn't be struggling with this."

 The catch is, as humans, what we often need most in our hardest moments is someone to simply be with us.
 Our presence is medicine.